 - Bake for 10 minutes, then remove and set aside to cool for 3-5 minutes.

 - To make the filling: Wipe out the bowl you used for the crust with a kitchen towel you don’t have to wash it.
-Add the pumpkin puree, eggs, cashew milk, maple syrup, coconut sugar, vanilla and pumpkin pie spice and whisk until until smooth.
+Add the pumpkin puree, eggs, coconut milk, maple syrup, coconut sugar, vanilla, pumpkin pie spice and salt.
+Whisk until until smooth.